-ADHC services are furnished as specified in the POC at an ADHC center, in a licensed noninstitutional, community-based setting encompassing both health/medical and social services needed to ensure the optimal functioning of the beneficiary.
+ADHC services are furnished as specified in the POC at an ADHC center, in a licensed non-institutional, community-based setting encompassing both health/medical and social services needed to ensure the optimal functioning of the beneficiary.

-Adult Day Health Care (ADHC) services include those core service requirements identified in the ADHC licensing standards (LAC 48: I.4243), in addition to the following:
+ADHC services include those core service requirements identified in the ADHC licensing standards (LAC 48: I.4243), in addition to the following:

-- 1. Medical care management; - 2.
-Transportation between the beneficiary's place of residence and the ADHC (if the beneficiary is accompanied by the ADHC staff) in accordance with licensing standards; - 3.
-Assistance with activities of daily living; - 4.
-Health and nutrition counseling; - 5.
-An individualized exercise program; - 6.
-An individualized goal-directed recreation program; - 7.
-Health education classes; - 8.
-Individualized health/nursing services; and - 9.
+- 1. Medical care management;

+- 2. Transportation between the beneficiary's place of residence and the ADHC (if the beneficiary is accompanied by the ADHC staff) in accordance with licensing standards:

+- 3. Assistance with ADL;

+- 4. Health and nutrition counseling;

+- 5. An individualized exercise program;

+- 6. An individualized goal-directed recreation program;

+- 7. Health education classes;

+- 8. Individualized health/nursing services; and - 9.
 Meals.
-Meals shall not constitute a full nutritional regimen (3 meals per day), but shall include a minimum of two snacks and a hot, nutritious lunch per day.
+Meals shall not constitute a full nutritional regimen (3 meals per day), but shall include a minimum of 2 snacks and a hot, nutritious lunch per day.

-NOTE: A provider may serve breakfast in place of a mid-morning snack Also, providers must allow flexibility with their food and dining options to reasonably accommodate beneficiaries' expressed needs and preferences.
+NOTE: A provider may serve breakfast in place of a mid-morning snack.
+Also, providers must allow flexibility with their food and dining options to reasonably accommodate beneficiaries' expressed needs and preferences.